sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 With this functionality, new contacts can flow into and out of Automations more… automatically!
 For example, if you have a segment of “Free plan customers” who you're nurturing to become paid customers, you can do the following:

 1. Create a segment of all contacts whose custom field “Plan Type” value is “Free”
-1. Set Entry Criteria to “first time a contact is added to” the “Free plan customers” segment
+1. Set entry criteria to “first time a contact is added to” the “Free plan customers” segment
-1. Set the Exit Criteria as “no longer meets entry criteria”
+1. Set the exit criteria as “no longer meets entry criteria”
 1. Craft a series of emails to nurture contacts to become paid.

 From there, any time you add a new contact whose plan type is "Free", they are automatically added to the relevant segment and entered into the automation.
 If they upgrade their plan during the drip series, Automation automatically removes them from the series.